cslab/csspin-workflows/.gitlab/merge_request_templates/default.md

 - Testing
     - [ ] Unit and integration tests are added/updated
-    - [ ] Testing against latest cs.spin and plugin-packages (done in CI)
+    - [ ] Testing against latest csspin and plugin-packages (done in CI)
     - [ ] Tested the change using cs.template or another project
     - [ ] Change integrates well with registry.contact.de/cetest
     - [ ] Does the change radiates widely and could break e.g., project local